 Repeating Clicking Sound

-A repeating clicking sound is usually the first sign you notice when you have a waterlogged pressure tank.
-This sound comes in every time you’re utilizing water inside your home.
+A repeating clicking sound is usually the first sign you’ll notice when you have a waterlogged pressure tank.
+The sound would start every time you’re using water in the house.

-The pressure switch has contacts that should either be opened or closed.
-Opened means no electricity moving since the contacts don’t touch while closed indicates the contacts touching hence send electricity to the pump to complete a circuit.
+The pressure switch has contacts that could either be opened or closed.
+Opened means no electricity flowing since the contacts don’t touch.
+Closed indicates that the contacts are touching, so they send electricity to the pump to complete a circuit.